 Beurre Blanc Sauce

 Beurre blanc sauce is one of the most popular sauces in France.
-It is often served with simple poached fish and adds a great taste to what otherwise might be a bit bland.
+This shallot infused sauce is often served with simple poached fish and adds a great taste to what otherwise might be a bit bland.
 Once you've made it, you will see that it really is easy.

 The only drawback of course is the calories.
 There are a lot because it is made from mostly butter.
 However, I wouldn't hesitate to try some and nor should you.
 Just remember that a little goes a long way.
 Plus if you are having beurre blanc sauce with poached fish, steamed vegetables and plain rice, you will need a few extra calories.